 The process known as bates numbering has long been the standard in the legal industry for document and page referencing.
 In the 1890s, Edwin G. Bates patented the Bates Automatic Numbering Machine.
 While Bates may not have invented the idea of sequential page numbers, he was able to make the physical bates numbering process far more efficient with his tool.
 This sequential-numbering stamp was used to manually mark each page and automatically flipped to the next number.
 The tool would begin at the starting number of 0 and continue all the way up to 999.
 Today, I can say with high confidence that discovery projects are far more likely to exceed 1000 pages.
-For more information on this history, a Company Record Series on the Bates Manufacturing Company has been archiving via the Thomas Edison Papers - now stored at Rutgers University.
+For more information on this history, a Company Record Series on the Bates Manufacturing Company has been archived via the Thomas Edison Papers - now stored at Rutgers University.

 Contents of native-format files cannot readily be Bates numbered.
 Similarly, files like Excel spreadsheets aren’t necessarily formatted for or conducive to pagination.

 The short answer is no - legal professionals still use bates numbering - but documents and discoverable information have become overwhelmingly electronic.
 One thing to keep in mind is that native document productions usually can not include a physical bates stamp without first being imaged.
 Native productions are becoming more common and ediscovery software tools need to use a slight workaround to make sure the numbering bates makes sense.
 Typically, all native documents will have a page count of 1 and the file will only take up a single bates number.

 Excel files are a common example of a file type that is produced as native.
 The contents and data within the spreadsheet including hidden text cannot be easily viewed in a single static image.
 Even if a particular spreadsheet contained multiple workbooks, the tool would still assign that same page count of 1.